 The bullies from the first Devilman series were some terrible individuals, even though they weren’t as bad in Devilman Crybaby.
 They not only tried to kill an innocent rabbit, but they also irritated Miki and beat up Akira Fudou with real weapons on a few occasions.
 While these bullies were among the foulest youngsters early in the series, they atone for their actions by rescuing Miki at the end of the series.
 The entire world is thrown into turmoil by the announcement of demons among humanity.

 Seongbin Cha, a nerdy-looking youngster, lost his sister, who was also his sole family member, to a bullying act to impress a huge business named TrollFam, according to the manga.
 Seongbin pledges to defeat all bullies and rid his homeland of the disease.
 As a result, he establishes a persona and a ViewTube channel centered on stomping on bullies.
 Overall, I wasn’t sure what to expect, but the decent plot combined with the fantastic visual style made this webtoon feel completely immersive.
-So far, I’ve really loved it and can’t wait to read more!
+So far, I’ve loved it and can’t wait to read more!

 The Boy of Death

 He is a weak student who can’t stand up for himself when confronting his bullies.
-Fed up with being the victim and being abused physically and mentally, he decides to commit suicide; that’s where he meets with a devil-like woman who offers a deal with him.
+Fed up with being the victim and being abused physically and mentally, he decides to commit suicide; that’s where he meets with a devil-like woman who offers a deal to him.
 He can acquire the power of any one of his choice who’s dead(e.g., Bruce Lee) if he tears the card of death.

 I Had That Same Dream Again